x-govuk/x-govuk.github.io/app/posts/releasing-rails-libraries-for-version-5.md

 author:
   name: Peter Yates
   url: https://github.com/peteryates
+image:
+  src: /assets/posts/releasing-rails-libraries-for-version-5/illustration.png
+  alt: Numeral 5, with a background of coloured stripes based on the shape of the number.
+  opengraphImage: true
 ---

 Version 5 of the GOV.UK Design System was released on December 8th 2023.
 Half an hour later, we released version 5 of the x-govuk [form builder](https://govuk-form-builder.netlify.app/) and [components](https://govuk-components.netlify.app/) libraries.